yitongdeng2/scope/pipelines/longlive/docs/usage.md

 "A 3D animated scene.
 A **panda** walks along a path towards the camera in a park on a spring day."

 "A 3D animated scene.
-A **panda** halts along a path towards the camera in a park on a spring day."
+A **panda** halts along a path in a park on a spring day."

 **Cinematic Long Takes**